Ubuntu Server Tutorials

 chmod u=rw,g=r,o= /etc/postfix/mysql-*.cf

-Take your time to wrap up your head around this section before diving on the next part, if you're tired and have everything working up to now this should be a good time to have a break and grab some snack.
+Take your time to wrap up your head around this section before diving on the next part, if you're tired and have everything working up to now this

 Sending mail to Dovecot